Hornbill-Docs/itom-config/itom-config/configuration/site-integration-services.md

 * Can be run on virtual as well as physical machines.

 ### Connectivity
 * The SIS communicates with a Hornbill instance using the secure HTTPS protocol.
-* Hornbill instances will only respond to a successfully paired SIS.
+All connections are initiated from the SIS service to the cloud service, so there is no need to make any special firewall configurations or open special ports (unless your internal network security policies block normal HTTPS web traffic) in order for the SIS server to function.
+* The pairing between an Hornbill instance and a SIS service is a secure one-to-one binding scheme that makes it impossible for any job execution to happen that is not controlled by the bonded Hornbill instance.

 :::note
-Support for communications via a proxy service is not currently available.
+Because of the tight security requirements of the connection between a SIS service and a Hornbill cloud instance, there is no support for communications via a proxy services.
 :::

 ### Discovery and Package Deployment
-The SIS is capable of discovering the following devices:
+The SIS service is capable of discovering the following devices on your network:

-* Windows 32/64bit computers that are currently supported by Microsoft
+* All Windows computers that are currently supported by Microsoft.
-* Unix/Linux/Mac Computers running ssh
+* Unix/Linux/Mac computers that are SSH enabled.

-Depending on the content of the deployment package, there may be additional OS requirements.
+Individual packages you deploy may have additional OS requirements.

 ### Firewall Configuration
-A Windows firewall rule for Inbound traffic (Local subnet) that allows all TCP traffic into the SIS service executable is created on installation and named:
+A Windows firewall rule for Inbound traffic (Local network traffic only) that allows any TCP traffic into the SIS service  is created on installation and named:
 * Hornbill SIS Server - Context Callback (TCP - In).

 The following outbound ports between the SIS server and the cloud instance are required:
 * HTTPS TCP 443

-The following ports between the SIS server and Managed Devices are required, dependant on which method is adopted to retrieve Inventory details:
+The following ports between the SIS server and Managed Devices are generally used, the exact port(s) used depend on which method is used for communicating with the target computers:
 * WinRM - TCP 5985
 * DCOM - TCP 135
 * DCOM - Range of dynamic ports:
     * TCP 49152-65535 (RPC dynamic ports – Windows Vista, 2008 and above)
     * TCP 1024-65535 (RPC dynamic ports – Windows NT4, Windows 2000, Windows 2003)

 Site Integration Service Discovery (Dependant on the discovery mode used)
 * Active Directory / LDAP
     * TCP Port 389 (Between the SIS and the AD Domain Controller / LDAP Server)
 * Secure Shell (ssh)
     * TCP Port 22 (Between the SIS and target devices)

-The following is required to support the TCP Ping test used during discovery (only required if the feature is in use):
-* ICMP Echo Reply
+The discovery process will make use of ICMP (TCP Ping) during the discovery process.

 ## Toolbar
 * **Refresh**<br>A refresh of the list may be required to display any new devices discovered while you are viewing the list.